JaGeo/JaGeo.github.io/about_groupmembers.md

 * Email : [christina.ertural(at)bam.de](mailto:christina.ertural@bam.de)
 * ResearchGate : [Christina-Ertural](https://www.researchgate.net/profile/Christina-Ertural)

-## **Student Researchers**
+## ** Alumni

 ### **Nidal Dhamrait**

-Nidal is a chemist who is working on the investigation of descriptors to predict thermoelectric materials.
+Nidal was a student researcher in the group from 2022 to 2025.
+He worked on the investigation of descriptors to predict thermoelectric materials.

 # Education